How To Tell If You Have Low Dopamine & What To Do About It, From A Psychiatrist

 Other foods that contain tyrosine are avocado and dark chocolate.
 "If you eat a higher protein, lower simple carbohydrate diet you're going to have more tyrosine and dopamine available on the brain."

-Exercise is also effective at improving your mood, increasing dopamine levels as well.
-Amen specifically recommends high-intensity interval training styles when seeking this particular mood-boosting effect.
+Amen specifically recommends high-intensity interval training (HIIT) styles when seeking this particular mood-boosting effect.
 As an example, he suggests going for a brisk walk and then doing four spurts where you run or walk as fast as you can for one minute to help boost dopamine.

 Whether you're on a stationary bike, taking a hot girl walk or even going for a run, incorporating these challenging bursts into your daily activity can help elevate both your heart rate and your mood.